torchbox/wagtail-wordpress-import/docs/blockbuilder.md

 The Block Builder transforms the body HTML content which could contain a lot of HTML tags and content into a sequence of Wagtail StreamField blocks.

-It does this by parsing the HTML content and converting each top level tag finds into a specific block type defined in settings.
+It does this by parsing the HTML content and converting each top level tag it finds into a specific block type defined in settings.

 The default stream block mapping: